 Dr. Dynan is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.

-Dr. Dynan received his PhD in Oncology from University of Wisconsin in Madison, Wisconsin.
-He conducted his postdoctoral training in Biochemistry at University of California-Berkeley, where he was a Damon Runyon Cancer Research Foundation fellow and a Senior Fellow of the American Cancer Society (California Division).
+Dr. Dynan received his PhD in Oncology from the University of Wisconsin-Madison.
+He received postdoctoral training in Biochemistry at the University of California-Berkeley, where he was a Damon Runyon Cancer Research Foundation fellow and a Senior Fellow of the American Cancer Society (California Division).